ADHD; Focus & Executive Function: A Neuroscience Guide

 Getting Started

-This symptom is not “I do not care.”
-It is an ADHD executive function problem called initiation.
-The step from zero to one is much bigger for you than for people without ADHD.
+This pattern is not “I do not care.”
+The struggle is an ADHD executive function problem called initiation.
+The step from zero to one is much bigger for individuals with ADHD than for people without the condition.
 Once you get going, you might do fine.
 But getting going is the challenging part.
 ADHD focus and executive function both stall at the starting line.

 Staying On Track